commandprompt/pgmanage-docs/src/en/04_technical_details.md

 ## Application File Location

-PgManage stores data in the following files:
+Audax stores data in the following files:

 **pgmanage.db**: an SQLite3 database to store database connections, query history, and other application data.